Max-Derner/python-lessons/Lesson_01/03_complex_inheritance.md

         Eagle.__init__(self)
 ```

-Now when we instantiate the `Hippogriff` class, the bugger is going to end up with a body of `"eagle body"` and a head of `"eagle head"`!
+Now when we instantiate the `Hippogriff` class, the little blighter is going to end up with a body of `"eagle body"` and a head of `"eagle head"`!
 So what's best to do here?
 Truth of the matter is, there's plenty of ways to skin a hippogriff.
 My recommendation is to use a bit of name mangling.

 We do name mangling in Python by giving an attribute a double leading underscore.
 So let's refactor the `Horse` class so the assignment of a body happens in a separate name mangled function.
 To use it later though, we'll need to call that function from inside a non-name mangled version.